top of page

 On safety.
 On people.
 On responsibility.

-Responsibility keeps people safe.
+Responsibility keeps people safe

-builds trust and resilience — even in the most demanding environments.
+In this Leaders Talk, she reflects on how consistency and care builds trust and resilience — even in the most demanding environments.

-For Alžbeta, leadership means being visible, listening first —
+For Alžbeta, leadership means being visible, listening first — and deciding with courage and care.

 Conversation